-If you were to ask me what the greatest change to my life has been, I would have to say: the lack of drama!
+If you were to ask me what the greatest change to my life has been, I would have to say the following: the lack of drama!

 In my family there was always drama!